After 5 hours in Frankfurt, we landed in Geneva, Switzerland where we had a whopping 20 hours to kill. Our options were:

 11:56PM: We arrive in Berne

-12:00AM: There we met with Caty, whom I had met for only a mere couple of minutes when I was in Sevilla 3 months ago.
-Like how Ines was from meeting briefly in India to showing us around her home in Spain, Caty would be more than just a stranger on my trip to Spain, but my host and guide when I arrived out of the blue in her home in Switzerland.
+Like how Ines went from a brief meeting in India to showing us around her home in Spain a few months later, Caty would be more than just a stranger on that very same trip in Spain: she would be my host and guide when I arrived out of the blue in her home in Switzerland a few months later.
 Such is fate.
 Such is the reason why I move.

 12:45AM: After a few bathroom breaks, purchasing our return train tickets and getting some food, we were ready to take on Berne.
 Caty and her friend Aline then took us down the famously designed 6km shopping arcade with the imposing Marktgasse behind us.

 1:45AM: We ended up by the Bear Pits, where we overlooked an adorable little village embedded within a park below where we were standing